Gerhard Stapelfeldt

-The focal point of his studies lies in the critical theory of society and the history of ideas while his theoretical point of reference is the Critical theory of the Frankfurt School, with theorists like Max Horkheimer, Theodor W. Adorno or Herbert Marcuse, and of Karl Marx.
-Other major influences on his thinking come from Greek philosophy, Georg Friedrich Wilhelm Hegel or Sigmund Freud.
+The focus of his studies lies in the critical theory of society and the history of ideas with theorists Max Horkheimer, Theodor W. Adorno, and Herbert Marcuse as reference points.
+Other major influences on his thinking come from Greek philosophy, Georg Friedrich Wilhelm Hegel, and Sigmund Freud.
 He teaches sociology but also social history, economic history and philosophy.

-His major work is a three-part work, also his professorial dissertation, the Critique of Economic Rationality (Kritik der ökonomischen Rationalität), which describes the genesis as well as the logic, institutional and empirical structure of capitalism in the eras of state-interventionism and Neoliberalism.
-It contains a general historical-philosophical part as well as examinations of the political economy of the Federal Republic of Germany, the European Union and world economy.
+His major achievement is a three-part work, also his habilitation, entitled Critique of Economic Rationality (Kritik der ökonomischen Rationalität).
+In it Stapelfeldt describes the genesis, as well as the logic and institutional and empirical structure of capitalism in the eras of state-interventionism and Neoliberalism.
+The books contain a general historicophilosophical part as well as examinations of the political economy of the Federal Republic of Germany, the European Union and world economy.